nikfio/forex_data/README.md

+# <span style="color:red">Operational warning</span>

+As of September 2024, we are currently facing major troublese retrieving data for all GBP related pairs across the board.
+Sorry for the inconvenience, the problem is under investigation.

 # <span style="font-size:1.5em;">FOREX DATA</span>

 The forex_data package offers ways to aggregate data from the Forex market into a dataframe having the the essential OHLC information, so the ouput will always have the columns: